yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/migrate-replicated.md

 1. [Completely delete the Replicated installation](https://support.yugabyte.com/hc/en-us/articles/11095326804877-Uninstall-Replicated-based-Yugabyte-Anywhere-aka-Yugabyte-Platform-from-the-Linux-host) or re-image the Replicated VM.

 {{< warning title="High availability" >}}
-If you had [HA](../../administer-yugabyte-platform/high-availability/) configured for your Replicated installation, set up a new YBA Installer VM to be the standby and configure HA from scratch. _Do not attempt to continue to use the existing Replicated standby VM_.
+If you had [high availability](../../administer-yugabyte-platform/high-availability/) configured for your Replicated installation, set up a new YBA Installer VM to be the standby and configure high availability from scratch. _Do not attempt to continue to use the existing Replicated standby VM_.
 {{</warning>}}